Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

-Recall (Proposition~\ref{prop:thin_semilattice}) that for an s-edge $(a,b)$ in a minimal Taylor algebra $\alg A$, the set $\{a,b\}$ as a subuniverse of $\alg A$ (so the witnessing congruence for this edge is the equality on $\{a,b\}$).
+Recall (Proposition~\ref{prop:thin_semilattice}) that for an s-edge $(a,b)$ in a minimal Taylor algebra $\alg A$, the set $\{a,b\}$ is a subuniverse of $\alg A$ (so the witnessing congruence for this edge is the equality relation on $\{a,b\}$).
 It follows that every set stable under semilattice edges is s-closed.